jconorgrogan/Informational-Constructivism/README.md

-# How Could a Universe Be Logically Inevitable?
+# Could a Universe Be Logically (and illogically!)
+Inevitable?
 (Or: Why is there something and not nothing?)

 *A Strictly Minimal-Assumption Derivation*